 Spanish ham (jamon) is greatly prized as a gourmet food both in Spain and around the world.
 It is eaten regularly in most Spanish households.
 There are various types of cured ham in Spain, ranging in price from economical to very expensive and they are quite accessible, carried in grocery stores, sausage shops, and supermarkets.

-Ham is historically important food, dried and cured with salt for centuries.
+Ham is a historically important food, dried and cured with salt for centuries.
 The people of the Iberian Peninsula ate pork and ham in their diet, even in the Roman era.
 However, when the Moors conquered the Peninsula, because of their religious beliefs, eating pork was prohibited.
 After the Christians regained control and forced the Muslims and Jews to either convert or go into exile, pork regained its popularity.

 Types of Cured Spanish Ham

 There are basically two different types of cured hams, jamón serrano or “mountain ham,” and jamón ibérico or “Iberian ham.”

 There are almost 2,000 producers of serrano ham in Spain.
 Eighteen of these producers formed the Consorcio de Jamón Serrano Español in 1990.
 The name jamón serrano is now controlled by the European Union since the year 2000 and it protects the processing of this product, although it does not apply to a specific region.
 Look for the label that has an "S" in the shape of a ham, and says SERRANO ESPAÑOL if you want to buy jamón serrano from the consortium.

 The mountain or serrano ham is made from several different breeds of white pigs, such as Duroc, Landrace, or Large White.
 They are fed mainly cereals and cured from 7 to 16 months.